Team AckoJun 8, 2022

 Sometimes, It might be a good thing to be aware of a pre-existing condition during the Pre-Policy Check-up than to be denied coverage due to non-disclosure of the pre-existing condition.
 In fact, the health insurance company might even provide a certain level of coverage for the policyholder’s condition or offer specific exclusions or waiting periods.
 These options are much safer than getting a claim denied completely when in need.

-Getting a Pre-Policy Medical Check-up almost always rules out the possibility of being under insured.
+Getting a Pre-Policy Medical Check-up (PPMC) almost always rules out the possibility of being under insured.
 Duly submitting the medical test reports increases the policyholder’s chance of receiving a higher coverage as per his/her medical condition.

 The tests that are usually done during the check-up are simple yet efficient.
 Below are some basic investigations that are performed:

 Vital signs such as blood pressure measurement, heart rate, and respiratory rate

 Serology or blood serum test, etc.

 As per the Insurance Regulatory and Development Authority (IRDAI), the insurance company should bear at least 50% of the cost associated with the pre-medical check-up.
 But the majority of health insurance companies bear the entire expense of such tests, especially if they are done at an enlisted diagnostic center, to whom the insurer will pay an agreed rate upon the completion of check-up.

 In cases where health insurers request policyholders to pay the cost of the medical tests, or if the tests are not done at a listed center, then the amount is reimbursed to the policyholder once the cover has been granted.
 So, the medical check-up cost varies according to company policies.
 However, for the policyholder, these costs are minimal.